Begin your literature review as soon as possible. Ideally, you already started doing some research while refining and adjusting your topic idea.

 A literature review provides an overview of the scholarly literature (e.g. books, articles, dissertations, proceedings) relevant to an area of research or theory.
-The review typically will include a summary of the major questions in a area and critical evaluations of work that has already been done.
+The review typically includes a summary of the major questions in an area and critical evaluations of previous work.
 Literature reviews are also helpful for their comprehensive bibliographies.
-This webpage by the UC Santa Cruz Library does a good job of explaining lit reviews.

 Literature reviews typically include these components:

 For more detail see this webpage by the UC Santa Cruz Library.
 The following resources are great places to start when compiling a comprehensive bibliography.

 Also consult reference works, encyclopedias, and handbooks to help identify relevant terminology.